Esquisse contrastive du kagoro (Manding)

 Series: Mande Languages and Linguistics / Langues et Linguistique Mandé Volume 42001

-1 coloured folding map, numerous tables, appendix: Trois contes kagoro, Vocabulaire kagoro–français
+1 coloured folding map, 34 graphs, 66 charts, appendix: Trois contes kagoro, Vocabulaire kagoro–français

 Text language(s): French